6 Ways Procrastinators Can Still Save on Thanksgiving Flights

 Know what makes a good itinerary

 If you're not going too far, say anywhere from one to three hours, you could easily fly on Thanksgiving Day, which is typically the cheapest day to fly.
 The day before is bound to be the most expensive, however.
 And as for flying home, be wary that the Sunday after Turkey Day is also bound to break the bank.
 Find out the best day to book your Thanksgiving and Christmas airfare.

 Fly during undesirable hours

 No one said booking at the last minute came along with your choice of flights.
 If you want to save a penny or two, you might have to give up some comforts, like your preferred time to fly.
-Opt for a red-eye or dawn patrol flight, which usually have the most unfilled seats.
+Opt for a red-eye or dawn patrol flight, which usually have the most unfilled seats (usually on these long-haul flights).
 To catch some shut-eye before the holiday festivities, read up on our tips for sleeping on a plane.

 Use your rewards